ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/getDocumentation-spec.md

     contentFormat?:MarkupKind;
 }
 ```
-- method : `ocamllsp/getDocumentation`
+- method: `ocamllsp/getDocumentation`
-- params :
+- params:
+    - `TextDocumentPositionParams`: This is an existing interface that includes:
+        - `TextDocumentIdentifier`: Specifies the document for which the request is sent.
+It includes a uri property that points to the document.
+        - `Position`: Specifies the position in the document for which the documentation is requested.
+It includes line and character properties.
+    More details can be found in the [TextDocumentPositionParams - LSP Specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocumentPositionParams).
-    - `TextDocumentPositionParams`: A record which contains the `TextDocumentIdentifier` and `Position`.
-    - `identifier`: An optional identifier.
-If provided, documentation for this ident is looked up from the environment at the given position.
-Else the server will look for the documentation of the identifier under the cursor.
+    - `identifier` (Optional): A string representing an identifier for which the documentation is requested.
+If provided, the documentation lookup will be specifically for this identifier in the context of the position in the document.
+If omitted, the server will automatically fetch the documentation for the identifier currently under the cursor at the given position.
-    - `contentFormat`: Optionally override the result's format.
-Could be `Plaintext` or `Markdown`.
+    - `contentFormat` (Optional): This parameter specifies the desired format for the returned documentation content.
+It can be either:
+        - `Plaintext`: The documentation will be returned in plain text format.
+        - `Markdown`: The documentation will be returned in Markdown format.
+    The type `MarkupKind` typically supports these two formats, as specified in the [MarkupKind - LSP protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#markupContent).

 ## Response